How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 📻

-AM/FM radio and free TV (GMA, PTV) still have massive reach.
-Jingles and celebrity endorsers in Tagalog or regional languages work well.
+AM/FM radio and free TV (GMA, PTV) still have massive reach — especially outside Metro Manila.
+Jingles and regional language spots outperform Tagalog-only.

 📌